tensortrade-org/tensortrade/CONTRIBUTING.md

 ## Bug reporting

-Your code doesn't work, and you have determined that the issue lies with Tensortrader?
+Your code doesn't work, and you have determined that the issue lies with TensorTrade?
 Follow these steps to report a bug.

 1. Your bug may already be fixed.
-Make sure to update to the current Tensortrader master branch, as well as the latest TensorFlow master branch.
+Make sure to update to the current TensorTrade master branch, as well as the latest TensorFlow master branch.

 2. Search for similar issues.
 Make sure to delete `is:open` on the issue search to find solved tickets as well.
 It's possible somebody has encountered this bug already.
-Also remember to check out Tensortrader's [FAQ](http://Tensortrader.io/faq/).
+Also remember to check out TensorTrade's [FAQ](http://tensortrader.io/faq/).
 Still having a problem?
 Open an issue on Github to let us know.

 3. Make sure you provide us with useful information about your configuration: what OS are you using?
 What Tensorflow version are you using?
 Are you running on GPU?
 If so, what is your version of Cuda, of cuDNN?
 What is your GPU?